ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-airsim.rst

 Multi-Vehicle Simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^

-For simulating 2 copters, a example script has been added which will create 2 copter instances and enable Follow mode in one of them.
+For simulating 2 copters, an example script has been added which will create 2 copter instances and enable Follow mode in one of them.

 ``settings.json`` for 2 copters